Exemplify-ERT — Clean examples that double as ERT declarations (Emacs package)

 .

-Expanding the above a bit:
+Expanding the above:

 - The elisp file will be the single source of truth for documentation about the functions and commands.
 This documentation will be seen in context, either inside (as doc strings) or before (as